kengo-matsumura/dbt-cli/README.md

 ### Jinja, Macros and Packages

-A continuation of the fundamentals course, the [Jinja, Macros, Packages](https://courses.getdbt.com/courses/jinja-macros-packages) course dives deeper into the Jinja templating engine and shows how it extends the functionality of dbt via macros and packages.
+A continuation of the fundamentals course, the [Jinja, Macros, Packages](https://courses.getdbt.com/courses/jinja-macros-packages) course dives deeper into the Jinja templating engine and shows how it can extend the functionality of dbt via macros and packages.

 Jinja is a Python-based templating language and its inclusion in dbt allows you to utilise and embed programming concepts in your SQL models.

 Some of the basic syntax includes:
-- {% ... %} is a statement<br>
+- {% ... %}, which is a statement<br>
-- {{ ... }} is an expression<br>
+- {{ ... }}, which is an expression<br>
-- {# ... #} is a comment
+- {# ... #}, which is a comment

 Macros are essentially just functions that you can define in the Jinja templating language and are stored in the macros folder in your dbt project as .sql files.

-Packages are useful for leveraging code and macros that others in the community have built, so that you don't have to build them from scratch yourself - one example of this is the date_spine macro from the [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/0.1.7/) package, that allows you to generate a list of configured dates.
+Packages are useful for leveraging code and macros that others in the community have built, so that you don't have to build them from scratch yourself - one example of this is the date_spine macro from the [dbt_utils](https://hub.getdbt.com/dbt-labs/dbt_utils/0.1.7/) package, which allows you to generate a list of configured dates.
 These are imported by adding them to a `packages.yml` file in the root of your project (same level as your `dbt_project.yml` file) and by running the command `dbt deps` to install the dependencies.